If you’re wondering where to start with Japanese literature, these are the best Japanese books across sci-fi, mystery, literary fiction, and more.

-If you’ve always wondered where to start with Japanese literature, especially if you usually prefer a specific genre like romance or fantasy, this guide to Japanese fiction will help you find the perfect book for you, whatever the genre.
+If you’ve always wondered where to start with Japanese literature, especially if you usually prefer a specific genre like romance, mystery, or fantasy, this guide to Japanese fiction will help you find the perfect book for you, whatever the genre.

-Here, you’ll find twelve genres, each with at least two unique Japanese book recommendations from us personally.
+Here, you’ll find twelve genres of Japanese literature, each with at least two unique Japanese book recommendations from us personally.
 Enjoy, and happy reading!

 Classic Japanese Fiction